intel-analytics/ipex-llm/docs/readthedocs/source/doc/LLM/Quickstart/install_windows_gpu.md

     For more details about BigDL-LLM runtime configurations of other Intel dGPU Series, please refer to `this guide <https://bigdl.readthedocs.io/en/latest/doc/LLM/Overview/install_gpu.html#runtime-configuration>`_
   ```
-* Step 4: Launch the Python interactive shell by typing `python` in the terminal window and then press Enter.
+* Step 4: Launch the Python interactive shell by typing `python` in the Anaconda prompt window and then press Enter.
-* Step 5: Copy following code to terminal **line by line** and press Enter **after copying each line**.
+* Step 5: Copy following code to Anaconda prompt **line by line** and press Enter **after copying each line**.
   ```python
   import torch
   from bigdl.llm.transformers import AutoModel,AutoModelForCausalLM